-(a) The certification holder must comply and must have written policies for staff to comply with the reporting requirements for abuse and neglect specified in section 626.556.
+(a) The certification holder must comply and must have written policies for staff to comply with the reporting requirements for abuse and neglect specified in chapter 260E.
 A person mandated to report physical or sexual child abuse or neglect occurring within a certified center shall report the information to the commissioner.

 (b) The certification holder must inform the commissioner within 24 hours of:

 (1) the death of a child in the program; and

 (2) any injury to a child in the program that required treatment by a physician, advanced practice registered nurse, or physician assistant.